- Testosterone levels by age provide a baseline, not a diagnosis.

 Conclusion: Don't Fixate on the Numbers

+Testosterone is vital for performance and vitality.
+It begins to decline by the mid-thirties, bringing symptoms that affect both physical and mental health.
 You don't have to wait for your lab numbers to fall below a certain line.
 If you're experiencing symptoms, it may already be time to act.

 Your symptoms are a mirror of your hormone health.
 Blood tests give a baseline, but how you feel should guide your treatment.
+If you're ready to address the root cause of your symptoms, testosterone therapy could help you feel like yourself again.

 So, if you have symptoms of low testosterone, help is available.
 Testosterone replacement therapy can reduce the unwanted effects of low testosterone and give you your life back.